Amstel Gold Race (men's race): Women's race

-After a 14-year hiatus, the women's race returned in 2017, organized on the same day as the men's race at approximately half the distance.
-Likewise, the race starts in Maastricht and finishes in Vilt/ Berg en Terblijt, Valkenburg.
-It features 17 categorized climbs, including four ascents of the Cauberg.
-Olympic road race champion Anna van der Breggen won the race with an attack at 8 km from the finish.
+After a 14-year hiatus, the women's race returned in 2017, organised on the same day as the men's race at approximately half the distance.
+Likewise, the race starts in Maastricht and finishes in Vilt/Berg en Terblijt, Valkenburg.
+It features 17 categorised climbs, including four ascents of the Cauberg.
+Olympic road race champion Anna van der Breggen won the 2017 race with an attack 8 km from the finish.

 Cyclosportive

-Since 2001 there is a Cyclosportive Amstel Gold Race, organized annually on the day before the professional event.
-Cycling fanatics and recreational bike riders can ride trajectories of 60, 100, 125, 150, 200 or 240 km.
-Every distance finishes on the location of the professional race, immediately after the climb of the Cauberg.
-The number of participants is restricted to 15,000, in order to secure riders' safety.
-In 2009 the official website crashed, because of a run on the tickets.
-In 2010 all 12,000 tickets were sold in just 38 minutes.
+Since 2001, a Cyclosportive Amstel Gold Race has been organised annually on the day preceding the professional event.
+Cyclists and recreational riders can ride trajectories of 60, 100, 125, 150, 200, or 240 km.
+Every distance finishes at the location of the professional race, immediately after the climb of the Cauberg.
+The number of participants is restricted to 15,000 to secure rider safety.
+In 2009, the official website crashed due to high ticket demand.
+In 2010, all 12,000 tickets sold out in 38 minutes.